Amanda Cherry studied Clothing Design at Technikon Natal (now Durban University of Technology) and graduated in 1983.

 Thereafter, she founded the Durban Designer Emporium (DDE) with Colleen Eitzen and Neil Roake in 1996.
 The trio subsequently opened their iconic lifestyle shop, The Space in 1998.

-The Durban Designer Collection (DDC) was the longest running fashion showcase in South Africa prior to the establishment of South African Fashion Week (SAFW).
-Amanda participated in the annual DDC shows on numerous occasions, now showing her seasonal ranges at SAFW and South African Menswear Week.
-Amanda has exhibited work at the London Fashion Week Expo and has presented on multiple occasions at the prestigious Design Indaba Conference and Expo in Cape Town.
+The Durban Designer Collection (DDC) was the longest-running fashion showcase in South Africa prior to the establishment of South African Fashion Week (SAFW).
+Cherry participated in the annual DDC shows on numerous occasions, where she showed her seasonal ranges at SAFW and South African Menswear Week.
+She has also exhibited work at the London Fashion Week Expo and has presented on multiple occasions at the prestigious Design Indaba Conference and Expo in Cape Town.

 Amanda Laird Cherry’s designs are featured in the exhibition 21 YEARS: Making Histories with South African Fashion Week (2018 – 2019).